About

 Reisha has been honored by Living Classrooms Foundation and Politico as a “Rising Star,” an award recognizing outstanding leaders for their achievements and philanthropic efforts and sits on the board of directors of Living Classrooms of the National Capital Region.

-Over the course of her professional career and mostly as part of her personal pursuits, Reisha has traveled to over 45 countries, including Antarctica.
+Over the course of her professional career and mostly as part of her personal pursuits, Reisha has traveled to nearly 50 countries, spanning all seven continents, including Antarctica.
 She has also lived in Brazil and speaks Portuguese.
-In her spare time, Reisha enjoys skiing, kayaking, boating, RVing, yoga, exploring less traveled paths and destinations, and occasionally creating artwork.
+In her spare time, Reisha enjoys skiing, kayaking, RVing, yoga, exploring less traveled paths and destinations, and occasionally creating artwork.
+She is a licensed boat captain who can be found on the water taking friends and family out for a cruise on the rivers off of the Chesapeake Bay and the Potomac River or on an annual sailing trip in Greece.

 In addition to the media coverage of Daughter Dialogues on television, print and radio on this page, visit the Daughter Dialogues Appearances page to view guest appearances in which founder, Reisha Raney, has discussed Daughter Dialogues as a guest on podcasts, live video streaming interviews, and as the keynote speaker for programs and organizations.